Nonlinear2/Bread-Engine/readme.md

 ### Windows

-To build the project yourself, you can use cmake: clone the repository, open a command line, navigate to the project's root directory and type `mkdir build`, `cd build`, `cmake ..`, `cmake --build . --target release --config release`.
+Clone the repository, open a command line, navigate to the project's root directory and type `mkdir build`, `cd build`, `cmake ..`, `cmake --build . --target release --config release`.
 This will generate a build folder with the executable.

 ### Linux